SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper Networks Manager.md

 ### Interface Stats Page

-This page displays information regarding **Interface Statistics**.There is an **IF State Custom Change** column, so that you can force the state of an interface of the ge or xe type to *up* or *down*.
+This page displays information regarding **Interface Statistics**.
+There is an **IF State Custom Change** column, so that you can force the state of an interface of the ge or xe type to *up* or *down*.
 These settings are applied when the **Commit IF Changes** button is clicked.

 If you set **Poll Optional Interface Stats** to *Disabled*, the polling of the following columns of the Interface Stats table will be disabled: **IF Type**, **IF Protocol Error**, **IF Discontinuity**, **IF Link Traps**, **IF Promiscuous Mode**, **IF Connector**, and **IF Speed**.